 The pins in the clips need to be pressed back completely before the clips are refitted in the cover.

 When the cover is refitted the pins must be pressed in until their end surfaces are level with the surfaces of the clips.

 The dipped beam bulb becomes accessible when the headlamp's round rubber cover is removed.

-Bulbs for direction indicators, main beam and daytime running lights/position lamps are accessible when the headlamp's oval cover is detached, see the section "Removing the headlamp's oval cover".
+Bulbs for the direction indicator, main beam and the daytime running light/position lamp become accessible when the headlamp's oval cover is removed.

 Contact a workshopAn authorised Volvo workshop is recommended. if faults occur in other lamps.
 This also applies to the bulbs for reversing lights.
 If a fault occurs in LEDLED (Light Emitting Diode) lamps, the entire lamp unit usually must be replaced.

 The car's electrical system must be in ignition position 0 when replacing bulbs.

 Never touch the glass part of the bulbs with your fingers.
 Grease from your fingers is vaporised by the heat, coating the reflector and then causing damage.

 If an error message remains after the broken bulb has been replaced then we recommend visiting an authorised Volvo workshop.